kaiwalyakoparkar/flashtype/README.md

 ## About :

 This is a react based (side) project intended to practice help you in typing fast and correct.
 This project is entirely built from scratch.
-You can see the live deme [Here](https://kaiwalyakoparkar.github.io/flashtype)
+You can see the live demo [Here](https://kaiwalyakoparkar.github.io/flashtype)

 ## Pre-requisites